important update, May 2nd, 2021

 extra temporary rules

-The number of covid cases in Madeira has risen by more than 1100 in the last month.
+In spite of the covid-19 measures in place, the number of covid cases in Madeira has risen by more than 1100 in December and January.
 That is far too many.
 Therefore, the curfew that was announced earlier has now been extended.
 From 12 January onwards, the curfew will also apply on weekdays.
-These are the rules: on Mondays to Fridays, curfew is from 7 PM to 5 AM.
-Saturday and Sunday, the curfew starts at 6pm.
-Bars, restaurants and all shops, including large shopping malls, except pharmacies and petrol stations, close at 5pm.
+These are the rules: on Mondays to Fridays, the curfew is from 7 PM to 5 AM.
+Saturday and Sunday, the curfew starts at 6 pm.
+Bars, restaurants and all shops, including large shopping malls, except pharmacies and petrol stations, close at 5 pm.
 At the petrol stations, you can only do what the name suggests: fuel up.
 No sale of sweets, coffee or soft drinks.
 Restaurant kitchens are allowed to stay open until 10 PM, and only restaurant staff may be on the road delivering meals during curfew hours.
 So either order a take-out in time, or get your frozen pizza (yuck) in advance; or do as I do and enjoy (sorry for the schadenfreude) a delicious meal from your own kitchen (well, Noud’s kitchen then).

-Read the rest of this article well to avoid unpleasant surprises.
+Read the rest of this article well, make yourself familiar with the covid-19 measures Madeira has put into place, to avoid unpleasant surprises.

 The other covid-19 measures mentioned in this article were put in place for August and September initially, they have not been cancelled and they remain in place.
 Having said that, the most important thing you should do is to use your common sense.
 If you are walking in an empty street without a mask no-one will take offence.
 But if you are in a busy street, do wear your mask.
 The rules for mask inside public spaces remain unaltered.
 Children of 6 and older als now also obliged to wear a mask.